What determines if your Zwift avatar gets out of the saddle or stays seated?

 - You are putting out more than double your FTP watts

-- If you’re on an incline over 3% with a cadence below 70, you’ll come out of the saddle climbing
+- If you’re on an incline over 3% with a cadence below 70, but over 30

-The Tron Exception
+The Tron Bike Exception